 My grandpa told me to buy a decent sash brush when we bought our house, because it would be versatile for everything.
 I’ve painted enough surfaces in our house that this brush feels like an extension of my hand.
 It’s painted all of our baseboards, the kitchen cabinets, cut in all our ceilings, our interior doors & trim, painted paint on the edger, and cut in around all our windows.
 Wash it well and it’ll last through a ton of projects.

 Paint Tray & Roller

 I mean we are painting here, you had to expect these.

 You don’t need anything fancy for a paint tray.
 I’ve used the see through green plastic trays that were dirt cheap from Home Depot for every wall and ceiling in our house.
 Plastic lasts forever, just wash it out.

 A pack of paint rollers is all you need.
 Nothing fancy, but not the cheapest ones either.
 I keep one for darker paint, like our navy and slate accent walls, and another for light colors.
 After painting all day, the roller ends might get a little crusty and hard to wash out, but it hasn’t effected their performance.
-Washing out the roller is by absolute least favorite part of painting.
+Washing out the roller is my absolute least favorite part of painting.

 Real high tech painting tool here.
 But having one handy can save your butt.
-Especially if you’re like me and don’t put plastic down.
+Especially if you’re like me and don’t lay plastic down.
 Even when you’re careful, there will be a paint drip somewhere.
 A wet paper towel will take care of that.
 Just catch the paint while it’s wet.